 General approach

 Two life-history types that are common to U.S. west coast groundfish were simulated; a fast growing, short-lived flatfish and a slow growing, long-lived rockfish (Table 1).
-The population was modeled using an age-structured operating model.
-An annual index of abundance was observed with error and composition data were collected for selected years, and used by the estimation method to estimate population size and a corresponding catch level.
+Each simulated population was modeled using an age-structured model.
+An annual index of abundance was observed with error and composition data were collected for selected years, and used by an estimation method to estimate population size and a corresponding catch level.
 The catches were then applied to the simulated stock.
 The data generation, catch estimation and stock updating was conducted in an iterative fashion for 50 or 100 years for the flatfish and rockfish life-histories respectively.

 The operating model